-Step #1: Cleanse — Twice
+Steps #1 and #2: Cleanse — Twice

-Step #2: Exfoliate Regularly
+Step #3: Exfoliate Regularly

-Step #3: Apply Serum
+Step #4: Apply Serum

 When using retinol, start at a lower concentration and slowly increase it to build your skin’s tolerance.
-Start by using retinol once or twice a week and gradually building up the frequency as needed to every other day, or every night.
-Just be sure to apply a broad-spectrum sunscreen every morning, as retinol can cause skin sensitivity to sunlight.
+Start by using retinol once or twice a week and gradually build up the frequency as needed to every other day, or every night.
+Just be sure to apply a broad-spectrum sunscreen every morning because retinol can cause skin sensitivity to sunlight.